Cheng-Xue/Hi-Phy/README.md

      ```
     4. Generated tasks will be available in the ```output```

-## 4. Tasks created for baseline analysis
+## 4. Tasks generated for baseline analysis
 <a name="Tasks-generated-for-baselines"/></a>
+We generated 100 tasks from each of the 65 task templates for the baseline analysis.
+The generated tasks can be found in ```tasks/generated_tasks.zip```

 ## 5. baseline agents - how to run baseline agents - science birds repo.